-The Uber taxi service is taking the world by storm – hailing an Uber driver for a trip is easy, and often cheaper than regular taxis.
-But did you know that it's also easy to become an Uber driver yourself, and earn some extra cash?
+If you live in a city where Uber operates, you know that the taxi service is fast, reliable and affordable, but did you know that it's also easy to become an Uber driver yourself, and earn some extra cash?

 How to become an Uber driver in three steps